 How Childhood Cancers Differ From Adult Cancers

 We sometimes look at children and only see smaller versions of ourselves.
-But when we look deeper, we know that children have needs, wants, likes, dislikes, and even medical issues that vary greatly from their adult counterparts.
-Pediatric oncologists and other physicians who work with children are very aware of these differences.
-Childhood cancers are quite different from cancers in adults.
+But when we look deeper, we know that children have different needs, wants, likes, dislikes, and outlooks.
+Medical issues also vary greatly from their adult counterparts.
+Pediatric oncologists and other physicians who work with children are well aware of these differences.
+Childhood cancers are very different as well.

 Differences Between Childhood and Adult Cancers